sunflowerfield-o/sunflowerfield-o/README.md

 -near docks

 -near spawn

 we are a **traumagenic** system, we dont support non-traumagenic systems.

 **we avoid discource, if you walk up to us and start talking bout some useless discource we are going to hide you.** other than that, feel free to talk to us, dont frq if we havent talked before, or if you are under the age of 14.

+note from ene: im pretty open for talking but i suck at smalltalk
 <!---
 sunflowerfield-o/sunflowerfield-o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.